 Bulging disc symptoms vary depending on the severity and location of the condition.
-The problem develops when a disc’s tough outer layer (annulus fibrosus) gradually weakens and allows the inner, softer material (nucleus pulposus) to protrude outward and into the spinal column.
+This condition develops when a disc’s tough outer layer gradually weakens and allows the inner, softer material to protrude outward and into the spinal column.

 - Muscle spasms or cramping